5 Causes of an ABS Light to Come On (and What to Do)

 The only circumstance where you shouldn’t even attempt to drive your vehicle is if the brake system light comes on when the ABS light is on.
 The brake system light indicates a much bigger issue with your braking system — a problem which may limit your ability to brake the vehicle at all.
 Therefore, you would need your vehicle towed to the mechanic if you notice both lights on.

-How to Turn Off Your ABS Light
+How Can I Turn Off the ABS Light?

 Most of the time, your ABS light will turn off automatically once the issue is resolved.
 If it does not, you should be able to use an automotive scan tool to delete the stored code and turn off the ABS light.
-If the issue has not been resolved, the ABS light is likely to return in the near future.

 Kevin

-131 thoughts on “5 Causes of an ABS Light to Come On (and What to Do)”
+131 thoughts on “6 Causes of an ABS Light to Come On (and What to Do)”

 1. i drive a mistubishi lancer 2007 model the abs lights pop up on the dashboard on and off and my music system goes off when the abs light comes on what might be the cause and how can i rectify the problem